Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

-\textbf{Neural-Symbolic.} \cite{yi2020clevrer} point out that, object-centric video representation that is aware of the temporal and causal relations between the objects and events, and a dynamics model able to predict the object dynamics under unobserved or counterfactual scenarios, are two essential points for causal reasoning in VideoQA.
-Motivated by neural-symbolic method in ImageQA~\cite{yi2018neural}, NS-DR is proposed, which extracts object-level representation with video parser, turns a question into a functional program, extracts and predicts the dynamic scene of the video with a dynamics predictor, and runs the program on the dynamic scene to obtain an answer.
-NS-DR aims to combine neural nets for pattern recognition and dynamics prediction, and symbolic logic for causal reasoning in order to address this problem, which finally achieves significant gain on the explanatory, predictive, and counterfactual questions of the synthetic object dataset~\cite{yi2020clevrer}. \cite{chen2021grounding} and \cite{ding2021dynamic} promote further progress in this area.
+\textbf{Neural-Symbolic.} \citep{yi2020clevrer} point out two essential elements for causal reasoning in VideoQA are object-centric video representation that is aware of the temporal and causal relations between the objects and events, and a dynamics model that is able to predict the object dynamics under unobserved or counterfactual scenarios.
+Motivated by the neural-symbolic method in ImageQA~\citep{yi2018neural}, \citep{yi2020clevrer} propose the NS-DR model, which extracts object-level representation with a video parser, turns a question into a functional program, extracts and predicts the dynamic scene of the video with a dynamics predictor, and runs the program on the dynamic scene to obtain an answer.
+NS-DR aims to combine neural nets for pattern recognition and dynamics prediction, and symbolic logic for causal reasoning.
+It achieves significant gain on the explanatory, predictive, and counterfactual questions on the synthetic object dataset~\citep{yi2020clevrer}. \citep{chen2021grounding} and~\citep{ding2021dynamic} promote further progress.

-Despite the reasoning ability of Neural-Symbolic on a synthetic dataset\cite{yi2020clevrer}, it is still unknown the potential performance on unconstrained videos.
+Despite the good reasoning ability of Neural-Symbolic methods on synthetic datasets, they are currently hard to be applied in unconstrained video with open-form natural questions.

-\textbf{Others.} There are also some \textit{flexibly designed networks} to address specific problems.
-For examples, \cite{kim2020modality} propose a network which first detects a specific temporal moment from moments of interest candidates for temporally-aligned video and subtitle using pre-defined sliding windows, and then fuses information based on the localized moment using intra-modal and cross-modal attention mechanism.
-Due to focusing on specific purposes, it is unknown whether these networks can generalize to other VideoQA tasks.
+\textbf{Others.} There are also \textit{flexibly designed networks} to address specific problems.
+For example, \citep{kim2020modality} propose a framework that first detects a specific temporal moment from moments of interest candidates for temporally-aligned video and subtitle using pre-defined sliding windows, and then fuses information based on the localized moment using intra-modal and cross-modal attention mechanisms.
+Due to their focuses on specific purposes, the question remains on whether these networks can be generalized to other VideoQA tasks.